Comparison of topological charge definitions in Lattice QCD: Lattice setup

 where $\tau^3$ acts in flavour space and $\chi_l=(\chi_u,\,\chi_d)$ is a two-component vector in flavour space, related to the one in the physical basis ($\psi$) by a chiral rotation, $\psi = \exp(i\omega\gamma_5\tau_3/2)\chi$, with $\omega$ being the twist angle ($\omega=\pi/2$ at maximal twist).
 The bare untwisted and twisted quark masses are, respectively, $m_0$ and $\mu_l$, while the multiplicatively renormalized light quark mass is $\mu_R=Z_P^{-1}\mu_l$. $D_W$ is given by:

 where $\nabla_{\mu}$ and $\nabla^*_{\mu}$ represent the forward and backward covariant derivatives, respectively.

-Twisted mass fermions are automatically $\mathcal{O}(a)$-improved if the twist angle is set to $\pi/2$ (maximal twist).
+Twisted mass fermions are providing an automatically $\mathcal{O}(a)$-improvement if the twist angle is set to $\pi/2$ (maximal twist).
 This can be achieved by non-perturbative tuning of the hopping parameter $\kappa = (8+2 a m_0)^{-1}$ to its critical value, i.e. such that the PCAC quark mass vanishes \cite{Frezzotti:2003ni,Chiarappa:2006ae,Farchioni:2004ma,Farchioni:2004fs,Frezzotti:2005gi, Jansen:2005kk}.

 The details of the gauge field configuration ensembles that were used in this work are shown in Tab.~\ref{setupNf2}.
 Most of our investigations are performed using the ensemble b40.16.
 However, we also investigate how the correlation between different topological charge definitions changes when approaching the continuum limit, thus using also ensembles c30.20, d20.24 and e17.32.
-For all of these ensembles the pion mass is close to 340 MeV.
+For all of these ensembles the pion mass is close to 340 MeV